CumulusNetworks/docs/content/cumulus-linux-59/Installation-Management/Upgrading-Cumulus-Linux.md

 ### Upgrade Notes

 *Package upgrade* always updates to the latest available release in the Cumulus Linux repository.
-For example, if you are currently running Cumulus Linux 5.0.0 and run the `sudo -E apt-get upgrade` command on that switch, the packages upgrade to the latest releases in the latest 5.x release.
+For example, if you are currently running Cumulus Linux 5.0.0 and perform a package upgrade, the packages upgrade to the latest releases in the latest 5.x release.

-Because Cumulus Linux is a collection of different Debian Linux packages, be aware of the following:
+Cumulus Linux is a collection of different Debian Linux packages; be aware of the following:

 - The `/etc/os-release` and `/etc/lsb-release` files update to the currently installed Cumulus Linux release when you upgrade the switch using either *package upgrade* or *Cumulus Linux image install*.
-For example, if you run `sudo -E apt-get upgrade` and the latest Cumulus Linux release on the repository is 5.9.0, these two files display the release as 5.9.0 after the upgrade.
+For example, if you perform a package upgrade and the latest Cumulus Linux release on the repository is 5.9.0, these two files display the release as 5.9.0 after the upgrade.
 - The `/etc/image-release` file updates **only** when you run a Cumulus Linux image install.
-Therefore, if you run a Cumulus Linux image install of Cumulus Linux 5.6.0, followed by a package upgrade to 5.9.0 using `sudo -E apt-get upgrade`, the `/etc/image-release` file continues to display Cumulus Linux 5.6.0, which is the originally installed base image.
+Therefore, if you run a Cumulus Linux image install of Cumulus Linux 5.6.0, followed by a package upgrade to 5.9.0, the `/etc/image-release` file continues to display Cumulus Linux 5.6.0, which is the originally installed base image.

 ## Upgrade Switches in an MLAG Pair